mccrea-cobb/im-ak-survey-implementation-plan/01-Introduction.Rmd

 ## The Steps

-To meet this objective, this guide outlines a process that includes a number of steps.
+To meet this objective, the chapters in this guide outline the recommended steps.
+This is not completely linear process; there will likely be times when you will need to revisit earlier steps with updated information.

 Here's an example of an embedded Miro object:
 <iframe width="768" height="432" src="https://miro.com/app/embed/o9J_lEDIrt0=/?pres=1&frameId=3074457358785988446" frameBorder="0" scrolling="no" allowFullScreen></iframe>

+## Estimated Time Commitment

+## Roles and Responsibilities